 How to Close an LLC in California

-If your LLC is no longer doing business in California, either because it has ceased operating or it has moved to another state, you should know all details about how to dissolve an LLC in California so that you can easily consider dissolving the LLC or cancelling its California registration before the end of the year while making sure that you have met all the requirements present in the California LLC dissolution checklist.
+If your LLC is no longer doing business in California, either because it has ceased operating or it has moved to another state, you should know all details about how to dissolve an LLC in California so that you can easily consider dissolving the LLC or canceling its California registration before the end of the year while making sure that you have met all the requirements present in the California LLC dissolution checklist.

 California Franchise taxes are assessed on January 1 of each year for all LLCs that are registered in California, even if they are not operating.

 To avoid such taxes ($800 in California and at least $400 in Delaware) the entity needs to be dissolved or registration needs to be canceled before the end of the year.

 What’s the California State Tax for Having an LLC?